lintosunny/Machine-Learning/README.md

 # Types of Machine Learning
 ## Supervised Machine Learning
-A type of machine learning where the model learns from labeled data, using input-output pairs to make predictions or classify new data.
+A type of machine learning where the model learns from labeled data, using input-output pairs to make predictions or classify new data. <br>
-### Regression: Predicts countinous outcomes
+**Regression**: Predicts countinous outcomes <br>
-### Classification: Predicts discrete outcomes
+**Classification**: Predicts discrete outcomes
 ## Unsupervised Machine Learning
-A type of machine learning where the model learns patterns and structures from unlabeled data without predefined outputs.
+A type of machine learning where the model learns patterns and structures from unlabeled data without predefined outputs. <br>
-### PCA: Reduces dimentionality while retaining key information
+**PCA**: Reduces dimentionality while retaining key information <br>
-### Clustering: Groups similar data points
+**Clustering**: Groups similar data points
 ## Reinforcement Learning
 Agents learn to make decisions by interacting with the environment to maximize cumulative rewards.